lucadruda/iotc-nodejs-device-client/README.md

 A device can send custom data during provision process: if a device is aware of its IoT Central template Id, then it can be automatically provisioned.

 ### How to set IoTC template ID in your device
-Template Id can be found in the device explorer page of IoTCentral
+Template Id can be found in the device template page of IoTCentral after selecting "View Identity" on the corresponding Capability Model.

 ![Img](assets/modelId.jpg)

 Then call this method before connect():